PisalPrasad123/Julia2Marlin/README.md

 2. Download and install Teensyduino v1.24 from [here](https://www.pjrc.com/teensy/td_download.html).
 Again, choose OS you are working on.

-3. Copy at90usb1286 folder and paste them in hardware folder of your Arduino installation directory.
+3. Copy at90usb1286 folder and paste it in hardware folder of your Arduino installation directory.
 If you are using Mac OS X, you can find the folder at the location below:
 Arduino/Contents/Resources/Java/hardware

 4. Copy LiquidTWI2 folder and paste it in libraries folder in Arduino installation directory.
-Mac OS X users go find it here:
+Mac OS X users can find it here:
 Arduino/Contents/Resources/Java/libraries

-5. Now launch Arduino 1.0.6, open NEWMARLINJULIAV2 and hit compile.
+5. Now launch Arduino 1.0.6, open NEWMARLINJULIAV2/NEWMARLINJULIAV2.ino and hit compile.

 Enjoy!